×

 For example:

-천식이 있어요.
+천식이 있어요 .
 (Cheon-shik-ee i-ssuh-yo.) — I have asthma.

-4 Korean Medical Dramas to Cure That Itch
+Korean Medical Dramas to Practice Vocabulary

 If you just want to check out quick clips involving the relevant words you want to study, then consider using FluentU.